 Citing a study concerning the dollar’s 15-year cycles by AG Bisset Associates, Foroohar considers a scenario in which US stocks and the dollar are going down at the same time.

 “America’s place in the world has changed, and so has the growth potential of its corporations”, Foroohar writes.
-“If that is the case, then we may be in for a correction not just in the stock prices of US multinationals, but in the dollar itself”.
+“If that is the case, then we may be in for correction not just in the stock prices of US multinationals, but in the dollar itself”.

-According to the firm’s calculations the dollar is poised to fall against the euro as much as 50 to 60 percent by 2024.
+According to the firm’s calculations, the dollar is poised to fall against the euro as much as 50 to 60 percent by 2024.
 “Rising from $1.05 at the start of 2017, the euro may peak near $2.00 in 2024”, AG Bisset Associates, a currency specialist with over 35 years of experience, predicted.

-The potential “doomsday” scenario may deal a heavy blow to global investors, Foroohar says, adding that “some savvy investors already see the writing on the wall and have moved into gold” and expecting the rise other commodities in the foreseeable future.
+The potential “doomsday” scenario may deal a heavy blow to global investors, Foroohar says, adding that “some savvy investors already see the writing on the wall and have moved into gold” and expecting the rise of other commodities in the foreseeable future.

 With US companies losing their competitive advantages, investors may consider turning to Asia and working out a new strategy “for a new world”, she believes.

-According to Eric Kraus, an independent political risk analyst and financial expert, “economic predictions are generally based upon previous experience with analogous situations”, however, it’s hard to assess what’s going to happen as we are heading to “a totally unprecedented” one.
+According to Eric Kraus, an independent political risk analyst, and financial expert, “economic predictions are generally based upon previous experience with analogous situations”, however, it’s hard to assess what’s going to happen as we are heading to “a totally unprecedented” one.
 The analyst has taken a walk down memory lane to explain how we get there.